-You should be able to articulate this in an elevator statement – one sentence you could use to describe your business to someone in the time it takes to ride an elevator.
-This statement can become the lens you apply to all future business decisions.
+You should be able to express this in what’s called an elevator statement, which is a single sentence that you can use to represent your company to someone in the amount of time it takes for them to ride an elevator.
+This statement can serve as the prism through which you evaluate all of your future company choices.

 2. What are your long and short-term strategic objectives?